-“I know, and, and for that I am sorry.”
+“I know, and for that I am sorry.”

 “I… I still don’t understand.”

-“In the same way that the scorpion who asks the frog for a ride across the river will sting him, knowing it causes both their deaths.
-This is simply in my nature.”
+“In the same way that the scorpion who asks the frog for a ride across the river will sting him, knowing they will both die.
+This is simply, in my nature.”

-The room was silent for a moment until finally Johnny let out a sigh and announced.
+Silence fell until finally Johnny let out a breath and announced.

-“That’s bullshit!
+“Bullshit!
 Metaphors are nice and all but come on, you’re a person like I’m a person.
-I’m sure you want there to be some higher meaning but, really, there isn’t.
-So tell me, why are my all shirts on fire?”
+I’m sure you want there to be some higher meaning but there really isn’t.
+Just tell me, why’d you set my shirts on fire?”

-“Man, do I really have to explain it?
-They’re embarrassing, not just for you but for me and for everyone else.
-Everyone who sees you is a little embarrassed.”
+“Man?
+Really?
+They were so embarrassing.
+And not just for you but for me and for everyone else.
+Everyone who saw you, was embarrassed.”

-“No, they show off how much of a fashion victim you are, and how much you hope hippie chicks will think you’re cool.”
+“No, they showed off how much of a fashion victim you are, and how much you hope hippie chicks think you’re cool.”